Learn to Hunt

 Changing Equestrian Campsite Reservations - POLICY

 The last day to change a reservation is 4 days prior to arrival.
 EXCEPTION: If your reservation arrival date is the same date as the trail closing date or the following day, you may change your reservation by calling the call center ONLY (877-427-2757).
-A $5 change fee applies for each campsite reservation which is changed.
+A change fee ($5 for online and $6.50 through the call center) applies for each campsite reservation which is changed.

 Cancelling Equestrian Campsite Reservations - POLICY